 Perhaps the most important aspect of wild animal rescue is deciding whether the animal needs to be rescued at all.
 In 2016, two well-meaning tourists “rescued” a bison calf in Yellowstone National Park.
 The story did not end well.
 Often our attempts to intervene with the natural order of the wild world lead to tragedy.
 It is normal for baby animals to be left alone while their mothers search for food.

-A young bird flailing on the ground in apparent distress may simply be learning how to fly.
+A young bird flailing on the ground may simply be learning to fly.
 These youngsters have not been abandoned, and the parents are probably closer than you think.
-Attempts to be a Good Samaritan may even result in attacks by angry mothers who neither know the story, nor care about your good intentions.
-Find a quiet, hidden spot, and only intervene if the the baby is in imminent danger of being hit by a car, or snatched by a predator.
+Attempts to be a Good Samaritan may even result in attacks by angry mothers who see human involvement as a threat.
+Find a quiet, hidden spot, and step in only if the the baby is in imminent danger of being hit by a car or snatched by a predator.

 With regards to birds, one should only intervene if the baby is pink, or has minimal, fuzzy feathers.
 If you can find the nest, carefully place the baby back inside.
 Contrary to popular belief, birds do not recognize their offspring based on scent.
-The parents will not abandon it if it has been touched by humans.
+The parents will not abandon him if he has been touched by humans.